cockroachdb/docs/cockroachcloud/cloud-org-sso.md

 Cloud Organization SSO allows you to customize your SSO configuration to meet your organization's security and business requirements:

 - Members sign in using a custom URL that allows only the authentication methods that you have configured.
 - Members can sign in using any enabled authentication method, to help reduce the impact of an identity provider outage.
-If a member signs in using a new method, they are prompted to optionally update their default.
+If a member signs in using a method that's different from what they've used earlier, they are prompted to optionally update their default method.
-- Multiple authentication methods can be enabled simultaneously.
-You can add custom authentication methods that connect to IdPs such as Okta or OneLogin using the [Security Access Markup Language (SAML)](https://en.wikipedia.org/wiki/Security_Assertion_Markup_Language) and [OpenID Connect (OIDC)](https://openid.net/connect/) identity protocols.
+- You can [enable multiple authentication methods](configure-cloud-org-sso.html#enable-or-disable-an-authentication-method) simultaneously.
+You can even add custom authentication methods that connect to IdPs such as Okta or ActiveDirectory through the [Security Access Markup Language (SAML)](https://en.wikipedia.org/wiki/Security_Assertion_Markup_Language) and [OpenID Connect (OIDC)](https://openid.net/connect/) identity protocols.
-- Authentication methods can be disabled, including email authentication.
+- You can disable authentication methods, including email authentication.
 Disabled authentication methods are not available on the custom login URL.
 - [Autoprovisioning](#autoprovisioning) optionally removes the need to invite members to your organization.
 Autoprovisioning is disabled by default for each SSO authentication method.
 - You can limit the email domains that are allowed to log in, at the level of the individual authentication method.
 By default, any email domain is allowed.